 Step #5 Engage with your audience

 Social media is all about engagement.
-Using social networks offers a huge opportunity for your clinic to grow.
-Here are some ideas for productively communicating with your target audience on social media.
+Social media marketing for healthcare professionals offers a huge opportunity for your clinic to communicate with your target audience.
+Here are some ideas how it can be done:

 Respond to questions, mentions, and messages.
 Address users by name and pay attention to what they’re saying.
 Even if you’ve written scripts to answer frequently asked questions, don’t copy them completely — a user should feel they’re talking to a real person, not a robot.

 Questions asked publicly should be answered similarly — don’t take the conversation to private messages unless it’s necessary.
 First, other people can find helpful information in the conversation.
 Besides, you’ll show that you’re ready for dialogue.